 Mirasvit Elastic Search for Magento 2 offers the following grid with search indexes:

-To add a new index, specify its title, type, and position.
-Add searchable attributes and configure their weight if necessary.
+To add a new index, specify its title, type, and position, add searchable attributes and configure their weight if necessary.

 A grid with synonyms is also available in the backend.

-Stop words also have their own grid:
+Stop words also have a dedicated grid:

-And here is the appropriate grid with the same information:
+Here is the appropriate grid with the same information:

-Another feature that is represented in Mirasvit’s module only is the Validator.
+Another feature that is represented in the Mirasvit’s module only is the Validator.
 It allows testing various search parameters via four tabs: Base Information, Test Regular Search Speed, Test Autocomplete Search Speed, and Validate Search Results.

 You can view your regular search limit and the selected search engine on the first one:

 You can validate search results for a particular term as follows: